dotnet/csharplang/spec/statements.md

 A catch clause that specifies neither an exception type nor an exception variable name is called a general catch clause.
 A try statement can only have one general catch clause, and, if one is present, it shall be the last catch clause.

+> [!NOTE]
-\[*Note*: Some programming languages might support exceptions that are not representable as an object derived from System.Exception, although such exceptions could never be generated by C\# code.
+> Some programming languages might support exceptions that are not representable as an object derived from System.Exception, although such exceptions could never be generated by C\# code.
 A general catch clause might be used to catch such exceptions.
 Thus, a general catch clause is semantically different from one that specifies the type System.Exception, in that the former might also catch exceptions from other languages. *end note*\]

 In order to locate a handler for an exception, catch clauses are examined in lexical order.
-A compile-time error occurs if a catch clause specifies a type that is the same as, or is derived from, a type that was specified in an earlier catch clause for the same try. \[*Note*: Without this restriction, it would be possible to write unreachable catch clauses. *end note*\]
+A compile-time error occurs if a catch clause specifies a type that is the same as, or is derived from, a type that was specified in an earlier catch clause for the same try.

+> [!NOTE]
+> Without this restriction, it would be possible to write unreachable catch clauses. *end note*\]

 Within a catch block, a throw statement (§13.10.6) with no expression can be used to re-throw the exception that was caught by the catch block.
 Assignments to an exception variable do not alter the exception that is re-thrown.